pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

 Web Tier
 ========

 This section contains suggestions for uWSGI users.

-The fragments of code in this section are merely suggestive.
-For a working example Flask application and WSGI file, please refer to the modules ``flaskapp`` and ``flaskwsgi`` in ``eventsourcing.example.app``.
+*Please note, the fragments of code in this section are merely suggestive, and unlike the code snippets in the other sections of the user guide, these code fragments do not form a working program.
+For a working example using Flask and uWSGI, please refer to the modules ``flaskapp`` and ``flaskwsgi`` in ``eventsourcing.example.app``.

 uWSGI
 -----